 Personally, I think and hope that handshakes and hugs make a comeback.
 Our primate brains are wired for physical contact, and that’s going to be hard to overcome.
 But, taking a break after a handshake to wash hands, or break out a bottle of hand sanitizer, seems likely.

 In short, many businesses can accommodate physical distancing in their work environments, although there will be costs to doing so.
-And, we will have to bear them, both in monetary and temporal terms.
+And, we will have to bear them, both in monetary and emotional terms.

 Reimagining the Future